chadselph/DateTimeFormatter-ui/README.md

-A live UI to help you with your Java formatting needs.
+A live UI to help you with your Java DateTimeFormatter needs.

 Visible at https://chadselph.github.io/DateTimeFormatter-ui/